 The trouble is, when we ‘should’ ourselves, our motivation is often based on a sense of obligation, rather than a genuine want or desire.
 The result can be exhausting, disempowering and self-defeating.

 So... how do you stop?

-Consciously and deliberately replace your demanding ‘should’ language with instructions that are more constructive.
+Consciously, deliberately, replace your demanding ‘should’ language with advice that is more constructive.

-Change your language in order to change your mindset.
+Change your language - and you’ll change your mindset.

 Here’s a two step process: